-For the Year Ended December 31, 2016
+For the Year Ended December 31, 2018

 Operating Activities.
-Net cash used in operating activities for the year ended December 31, 2016 was \$8.1 million.
-Net cash used in operating activities consisted primarily of the net loss for the period of \$6.8 million, an increase in other current assets of \$0.7 million and a decrease in current liabilities of \$0.1 million.
-These were partially offset by non-cash stock-based compensation expense of \$0.8 million, a decrease in prepaid drug product for testing of \$0.2 million and technology license amortization expense of \$0.2 million.
-The change in fair value of the warrant liability of \$1.7 million did not have an impact on net cash used in operating activities during the period.
+Net cash used in operating activities for the year ended December 31, 2018 was \$6.1 million.
+Net cash used in operating activities consisted primarily of the net loss for the period of \$8.6 million, excluding non-cash stock-based compensation expense of \$0.6 million and technology license amortization and depreciation expenses of \$0.4 million, an impairment of the technology license of \$0.6 million, an increase in current liabilities of \$0.5 million and a decrease in current assets of \$0.3 million.

 Investing Activities.
-Net cash used in investing activities for the year ended December 31, 2016 consisted of capital expenditures totaling \$0.3 million which were primarily related to equipment purchases for our new research and development laboratory.
+Net cash used in investing activities for the year ended December 31, 2018 consisted of capital expenditures totaling \$17,000, which were primarily related to research and development equipment purchases.